ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 If snapshot space utilization occurs too rapidly, then you might receive one notification before auto-deletion of the oldest scheduled snapshot occurs.
 For example, if utilization jumps from 76% to 96% within 15 minutes, you receive one notification about exceeding 75% and one notification about exceeding 95%.
 The systems skips the 90%-exceeded warning.
 {: note}

 By default, snapshot warning notifications are enabled for every customer.
-However, you can choose to disable it.
+However, you can choose to disable them.
 When this feature is disabled, all ticket generation and notifications are stopped.
 You can disable and enable notifications for the volume at any time.

 To check if the notifications are enabled for the storage volume, use the following command.